tazzben/EconScripts/Simulations/Python/EG Statistic/README.md

 When applying this simulation to small geographic regions, it may be possible to access the employee count data for the industry (such as in a city).
 Under the estimate sigma folder, we have two simple examples of estimating sigma using [R](http://www.r-project.org/) (free) and [Mathematica](http://www.wolfram.com/mathematica/).

+## Simulating Herfindahls ##

+In preparation of using our simulator, it might be necessary to simulate Herfindahl values to determine the likely range given a set number of plants in an industry and the sigma value of the underlying normal distribution of plant employment.
+For this task, we have two Herfindahl simulators:

+1. "Generate Herfindahl Range for Each N and Sigma"
+2. "Generate Herfindahl Bins for Each N given a Range of Sigmas"

+Like our main application, both simulators take plant size (-f), sigma (-s) and plants (-n) as input text files that the program loops over.
+The output file is specified by -d.
+The difference between the two simulators is that (1) takes all simulated H values for a given N and sigma and provides a confidence interval (then moves to the next N/sigma combination).
+(2) groups all simulated H values for a given N for all specified values of sigma and provided decile bins.

 ## Notice ##